 - Goal 8: "Sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all."
-There is enough anecdotal evidence to suggest a significant percentage of remittances go to investment.
-Therefore it could be argued that a reduction in transfer costs could release more resources for investment purposes. - Goal 10, target C: "By 2030, reduce to less than 3 per cent the transaction costs of migrant remittances and eliminate remittance corridors with costs higher than 5 per cent." - Goal 17, target 18: "By 2020, enhance capacity-building support to developing countries, including for least developed countries and small island developing States, to increase significantly the availability of high-quality, timely and reliable data disaggregated by income, gender, age, race, ethnicity, migratory status."
+There is enough anecdotal evidence to suggest a significant percentage of remittances goes to investment.
+Therefore it could be argued that a reduction in transfer costs could release more resources for investment purposes [refer also to Nairobi Action Plan on Remittances]. - Goal 10, target C: "By 2030, reduce to less than 3 per cent the transaction costs of migrant remittances and eliminate remittance corridors with costs higher than 5 per cent." - Goal 17, target 18: "By 2020, enhance capacity-building support to developing countries, including for least developed countries and small island developing States, to increase significantly the availability of high-quality, timely and reliable data disaggregated by income, gender, age, race, ethnicity, migratory status."